stisa/graph/README.md

 * plotProc should lazily evaluate the proc
 * have a single `plot(x,y)`  proc
 * better integration with Arraymancer (a Concept that matches if .data and [] ?)
+* integrate chroma? (need to contribute blend?)
+* separate drawing layers for the plot and the background/names/etc so that lines aren't overwritten
+* can I use Arraymancer's tensor without blas?
+Would they work in js?
+* documentation